-The FN P90 submachine gun was developed in the late 1980s as a personal defense weapon for the troops whose primary activities does not include small arms, such as vehicle and tank crew members, artillery crews, etc. Standard pistols and submachine guns chambered for pistol rounds were proved ineffective against enemy soldiers, wearing body armor; Therefore, FN designers first developed a new round with enhanced penetration, initially known as SS90.
+The FN P90 submachine gun was developed in the late 1980s as an advanced personal defense weapon for the troops whose primary activities do not include small arms, such as vehicle and tank crew members, artillery crews, etc. Standard pistols and submachine guns chambered for pistol rounds were proved ineffective against enemy soldiers wearing body armor; Therefore, FN designers first developed a new round with enhanced penetration, initially known as SS90.

-To achieve necessary high penetration while keeping recoil impulse low, FN used a small-bore approach, creating a round that looked much like the scaled-down 5,56 NATO round.
-It must be noted that similar concepts were tried in other countries, most notably in the USA, several decades before FN; for example, US Army tested M1 carbines chambered for .221 Johnson Spitfire round back in the late 1950s; later on, Colt produced its .22 SCAMP and 5,6×30 MARS ammunition for special SCAMP machine pistol and MARS “mini assault rifle” (a scaled-down M16 rifle) respectively.
+FN used a small-bore approach to achieve the necessary high penetration while keeping recoil impulse low, creating a round that looked much like the scaled-down 5,56 NATO round.
+It must be noted that similar concepts were tried in other countries, most notably in the USA, several decades before FN.

-Complete ambidexterity was achieved by using ambidextrous controls (including dual charging handles and dual back-up open sights), and bottom ejection.
-Finally, the simplicity of aiming was achieved by the use of integral reflex type collimating sight and integral laser aiming module (LAM).
+P90 achieved complete ambidexterity using ambidextrous controls (including dual charging handles and dual back-up open sights) and bottom ejection.
+Finally, the simplicity of aiming was acquired by using integral reflex type collimating sight and integral laser aiming module (LAM).

 The resulting weapon appeared in around 1990 as FN P90 personal defense weapon, along with improved 5,7×28 SS190 ammunition, which replaced polymer-cored bullets with heavier dual-core (steel/aluminum) bullets with better penetration against body armor.
 Several other types of ammunition were developed for this weapon, including tracer, subsonic ball, and soft-core training ball.

-In fact, most services and agencies that adopted P90 use it for offensive roles, as a specialist or even a primary weapon for various assault teams, and other “professional small-arms users”, as opposed to military personnel whose primary functions do not include the use of small arms.
+Most services and agencies that adopted P90 use it for offensive roles, as a specialist or even a primary weapon for various assault teams, and other “professional small-arms users,” as opposed to military personnel whose primary functions do not include the use of small arms.

-In around 1995 FN supplemented the P90 with a pistol, firing the same 5,7×28 ammunition, designated as FN Five-seveN.
-Recently, FN also introduced a civilian version of P90, designated as PS90 carbine.
+In 1995, FN supplemented the P90 with a pistol, firing the same 5,7×28 ammunition, designated as FN Five-seveN.
+FN recently introduced a civilian version of FN P90, branded as FN PS90 carbine.
 This is a self-loading weapon with a longer barrel (408 mm / 16″).